-This stove is large enough to accommodate burn times up to eight hours.
+This stove is large enough to accommodate burn times up to ten hours.
 Follow the steps below to achieve an overnight burn.

 - 1 Move the air control to high burn and let the stove become hot (burn for approximately 15 minutes). - 2 Load as much wood as possible.
-Use large pieces if possible. - Let the stove burn on high for 15 minutes to keep the stove hot, then turn the air control to low.
-In the morning the stove should still be hot, with embers in the coal bed.
-Stir the coals and load - In the morning the stove should still be hot, with embers in the coal bed.
+Use large pieces if possible. - 3 Let the stove burn on high for 15 minutes to keep the stove hot, then turn the air control to low. - 4 In the morning the stove should still be hot, with embers in the coal bed.
 Stir the coals and load small pieces of wood to re-ignite the fire, if desired.